DannyBen/completely/README.md

 You may wish to add this to your `~/.bashrc` file to enable this for future sessions (just be sure to use absolute path).

-## Testing and debugging completions scripts
+## Testing and debugging completion scripts

 You can use the built in completions script tester by running `completely test`.